-In the four experiment, we provide evaluations to see how the proposed OA-GAN can deal with face images without occlusions.
-As shown in Figure 9, we can see that the proposed OA-GAN predicts very few occlusion masks for the face images without occlusion.
+Finally, we provide evaluations to see how the proposed OA-GAN can deal with face images without occlusions.
+As shown in Figure 9, we can see that the proposed OA-GAN predicts very minor occlusion masks for the face images without occlusion.
 This is a good property because we expect a face de-occlusion algorithm should keep a face image without occlusion unchanged as much as possible.
-For de-occlusion experiments using face images with natural occlusions, it is difficult to find the exact ground-truth face images without occlusions.